 ABOUT THE THEATRE

 One of the West End’s most revered and storied venues; the Sondheim Theatre on Shaftsbury Avenue has enjoyed a long and enormously successful association with Les Misérables in recent years.
-But there’s far more to the famous old venue than Le Mis, even if Cameron Mackintosh's London production of the show has been synonymous with the theatre for over a decade.
+But there’s far more to the famous old venue than Les Mis, even if Cameron Mackintosh's London production of the show has been synonymous with the theatre for over a decade.

 PLAN YOUR VISIT